When an agent experiences a problem, they must first notify their Supervisor.

 Try to troubleshoot the problem yourself:

-- Use the information provided on this website
+- Use the information provided on this website on the Support and Troubleshooting page

 - Logging out and rebooting your PC, modem, etc usually resolves alot of problems